Jacobs edges Dunstone to capture first Brier Tankard since 2013 | TSN

 "I'm just completely heartbroken for my team," Dunstone said.
 "I wasn't good enough for them down the stretch."

-Earlier in the day, Jacobs pulled out a 7-5 semifinal win over Canada's Brad Gushue in a stunning semifinal.

-Gushue had a chance to win with his final throw of the 10th end.
+In the semifinal, Gushue had a chance to beat Jacobs with his final throw of the 10th end.
 However, his tap attempt was heavy and the rock slid by Alberta's shot stone.

 "We got the biggest break of the year," said Jacobs, who reached his first Brier final since 2015.